 - 14.1 Many school activities involve recording images.
 These may be undertaken as part of the curriculum, out of school activities, for publicity or to celebrate achievement. - 14.2 In accordance with The Data Protection Act 1998 the image of a pupil/student is personal data.
 Therefore, it is a requirement under the Act for consent to be obtained from the parent/guardian of a pupil/student for any images made (via the Home-School Agreement).
 It is also important to take into account the wishes of the pupil/student, remembering that some pupils will not wish to have their photograph taken or be filmed. - 14.3 Using images for publicity purposes will require the age-appropriate consent of the individual concerned and their parent/guardian.
 Images must not be displayed on websites, in publications or in a public place without additional parental consent. - 14.4 Staff should remain aware of the potential for images of pupils/students to be misused to create indecent images of children and/or for grooming purposes.
-Therefore, careful consideration should be given to how activities which are being filmed or photographed are organised and undertaken. - 14.5 Particular care should be given when filming or photographing young or vulnerable pupils who may be unable to question how or why such activities are taking place.
+Therefore, careful consideration should be given to how activities which are being filmed or photographed are organised and undertaken.
+Recent guidance advises where an image is intended to be publicly available or to be viewed outside the school community then it should not be individually identifiable or should be a group shot, of poor quality with metadata removed. - 14.5 Particular care should be given when filming or photographing young or vulnerable pupils who may be unable to question how or why such activities are taking place.
 Staff should also be mindful that pupils who have been abused through the use of video or photography may feel threatened by its use in a teaching environment. - 14.6 Photographs/stills or video footage of pupils/students must only be taken using school equipment for purposes authorised by the school and should be stored securely and only on school equipment.
-Images of pupils must not be stored on personal cameras, devices or home computers
+Images of pupils must not be stored on personal cameras, devices or home computers.